ehcloninger/ericcloninger.com/_posts/2012-02-14-Public-Service-Announcement-Back-up-your-keystore.md

 told us to expect 12" (30cm) of snow.
 These predictions seldom live up to expectations, but we prepare for the worst and hope for the best.
-We have plenty of supplies, but I made sure my generator was working, bought some extra fuel, and filled a few jerrycans of fresh water.
+We have plenty of supplies, but I made sure my generator was working, bought some extra fuel, and filled a few cans of fresh water.

 ![IMGP7595.jpg](/assets/images{{ page.id }}/small.jpg)